Dr. Alex Montague

 - Mohs skin cancer repair

 - Eyelid lift

 - Hair restoration

-Dr. Montague is certified by the American Board of Otolaryngology-Head and Neck Surgery and is a member of the American Academy of Otolaryngology and the American Academy of Facial Plastic and Reconstructive Surgery.
+Dr. Montague is double board-certified by the American Board of Otolaryngology-Head and Neck Surgery and the American Board of Facial Plastic and Reconstructive Surgery.
+He is a member of the American Academy of Otolaryngology and the American Academy of Facial Plastic and Reconstructive Surgery.

 Service and Leadership Activities

 Dr. Montague has a long track record of giving back on a local and a global scale.
 Throughout his education, he has participated as a volunteer, tutor, and mentor for various programs, churches, and hospitals.
 He has performed oral cancer screenings in the community, spent time with pediatric cancer patients, and helped fellow students in various capacities.
 He has been on numerous committees, including those that organized student-run clinics to ensure excellent patient care, as well as educational opportunities for medical students.